-It has a 15MP sensor, 24mm (35mm equivalent) focal length lens, and shoots RAW (.arw).1 It has multiple shooting modes, including a full manual mode.
+The RX0 has a 15MP sensor, 24mm (35mm equivalent) focal length lens, and shoots RAW (.arw).
+2 It has multiple shooting modes, including a full manual mode.
 You can choose from different drive modes, including bracketing, as well as different focus modes.
 In short, its features and settings for shooting still photos are in many respects the types of things you would expect on larger, full-featured cameras like market-leading Sony’s mirrorless cameras.

 Sony’s marketing for this camera has treated it as a niche offering, with an emphasis on professional video.
 While it’s a little outside the primary target use, it has grown on me for travel photography.
 There are quirks to using it, such as the slowest shutter speed available being 1/4 second.
 And there are frustrations, such as the camera overheating and a slower-than-it-should-be automatic focus.
 But the RX0 is rugged and discreet and takes great photos.
 It has therefore earned a place in my regular travel kit, and I often find myself taking it out when I might otherwise have reached for something like a Ricoh GR II.

-I’ve posted a detailed review of the Sony RX0 separately.
-I’ve also posted some examples of its high-ISO photo capabilities.
-What I’m focusing on here is providing some general examples of photos taken with the RX0 under a variety of lighting conditions and with different mixes of tones and detail in the hope that they might be helpful to someone trying to get a sense of how it performs as a stills camera in real-world shooting.
+What I’m focusing on here is providing some general examples of photos taken with the RX0 under a variety of lighting conditions and with different mixes of tones and detail.
+My hope is that it might be helpful to someone trying to get a sense of how it performs as a stills camera in real-world shooting.

 These were all shot in RAW (.arw) and processed in Lightroom.
 As RAW files, they’ve required at least some processing to be usable, but in many of the shots here the processing has been done with quite a light touch.
 What I haven’t done with any of these is apply any additional fixes to optical issues like chromatic aberration, noise reduction, or sharpness beyond the Lightroom defaults.
 Those are things I’d normally address in the workflow, but I wanted to retain any of those issues here to give a better sense of what you can expect out of the camera.